cloudspannerecosystem/spanner-truncate/README.md

   -d, --database= (required) Cloud Spanner Database ID. [$SPANNER_DATABASE_ID] -q, --quiet     Disable all interactive prompts.
   -t, --tables=   Comma separated table names to be truncated.
 Default to truncate all tables if not specified.
   -e, --exclude-tables Comma separated table names to be exempted from truncating. 'tables' and 'exclude-tables' cannot co-exist.
+If interleaved tables are specified, the parent table is also excluded.
 Help Options:
   -h, --help      Show this help message
 ```